-- ☑ USB port cable
+- USB port cable

-- ☑ COM port cable
+- COM port cable

-- ☑ Serial ATA power cable
+- Serial ATA data cable

-- ☑ Serial ATA data cable
+- Serial ATA power cable

-- ☑ I/O shield
+- I/O shield

-- ☑ IDE cable

-The system board and accessories in the package may not come similar to the information listed above.
+The board and accessories in the package may not come similar to the information listed above.
 This may differ in accordance to the sales region or models in which it was sold.
 For more information about the standard package in your region, please contact your dealer or sales representative.